utkueray/CQA/README.md

 ### Installing

+After downloading the project file, you have to open a command line with Python 3.6.X or Python 3.8.X installed and navigate to the project folder.

-After downloading the project file, you can install necessary python libraries with typing the following command in to your command line.
+You can install necessary python libraries with typing the following command in to your command line.

 ```
 pip install -r requirements.txt